 In a blog post from 2013, I wrote about some ways to secure your website.
-A lot has changed in the last 3 years, and today, having a secure website with a SSL connection should be standard.
-In this blog post, I briefly explain what SSL is and why every website owner should have a SSL security certificate.
+A lot has changed since then and today, having a secure website with a TLS connection should be standard.
+In this blog post, I briefly explain what TLS / SSL is, and why every website owner should have a security certificate.

-Customers on our shared web hosting platform get a SSL certificate for free.
+Customers on our shared web hosting platform get a TLS certificate for free.
 Learn more at https://barredowlweb.com/services/.

-SSL is good for Search Engine Optimization (SEO).
-As early as 2014, Google has said that, as security is a top priority for them, they would use HTTPS as a “ranking signal” meaning that, for all else equals, a website that has a SSL security certificate would rank higher in Google search results than a website without such a security certificate.
+TLS is good for Search Engine Optimization (SEO).
+As early as 2014, Google has said that, as security is a top priority for them, they would use HTTPS as a “ranking signal” meaning that, for all else equals, a website that has a TLS security certificate would rank higher in Google search results than a website without such a security certificate.

-Google Will Mark Websites That Don’t Have SSL as Not Secure
+Google Will Mark Websites That Don’t Have TLS as Not Secure

-Beginning next month (January 2017), Google announced that their Chrome web browser will explicitly mark websites that don’t have a SSL security certificate as “Not Secure” for pages that accept passwords or credit card numbers (in the future, Google will mark all websites without a SSL security certificate as “Not Secure”, regardless of whether or not personal information is transferred to said website).
+Beginning January 2017, Google announced that their Chrome web browser would explicitly mark websites that don’t have a TLS security certificate as “Not Secure” for pages that accept passwords or credit card numbers.
+Ever since then, Google has begun to mark all websites that don’t have a TLS security certificate as “Not Secure”, regardless of whether or not personal information is transferred to the website.

-SSL certificates are typically purchased from your web hosting provider and range from a few dollars to over $200 each.
-The typical amount of time a SSL certificate is valid for is, at a minimum, 1 year.
+TLS certificates are typically purchased from your web hosting provider and range from a few dollars to over $200 each.
+The typical amount of time a TLS certificate is valid for is 1 year.

 Customers on our shared web hosting platform here at Barred Owl Web automatically get a SSL certificate for free through the Let’s Encrypt service.